 Cladribine can affect the nervous system.
 You may feel anxious or restless, have problems sleeping or experience mood changes.
 You may feel dizzy or unsteady.
 You may have pins and needles or feel tingling in your arms and legs.

 Tell your doctor or nurse straight away if you notice any of these symptoms.
 They may make some changes to your treatment if they become a problem for you.
 It’s important not to drive or operate machinery if you notice these effects.

 It’s important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they’re not mentioned here.

-After treatment with cladribine any blood and platelets you are given should first be treated with radiation.
+After treatment with cladribine, you should be given blood and platelet transfusions that have been treated with radiation (irradiated).
 This lowers the risk of the donated blood cells reacting against your own.
 It won’t damage the blood or make you radioactive.

 Your doctor will record in your medical notes that you should only be given irradiated blood products.
-They’ll also give you a card to carry in case you’re treated at another hospital.
-Keep this card with you at all times and remind your hospital team that you need irradiated blood or platelets.
+They will also give you a card to carry in case you’re treated at another hospital.
+Keep this card with you at all times to remind your hospital team that you need irradiated blood or platelets.

 Blood clot risk

 Cancer increases the chance of a blood clot (thrombosis) and chemotherapy can add to this.
 A clot can cause symptoms such as pain, redness and swelling in a leg, breathlessness and chest pain.
 Contact your doctor straight away if you have any of these symptoms.
 A blood clot is serious but your doctor can treat it with drugs that thin the blood.
 Your doctor or nurse can give you more information.

 Some medicines can interact with chemotherapy or be harmful when you are having chemotherapy.
 This includes medicines you can buy in a shop or chemist.
 Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.